SophieDeBenedetto/catbook-redux/README.md

 A React Redux application that consumes data from the CatBook Rails 5 API.
 Users can log in, create, edit, delete and view cats and their associated hobbies (yes, cats have hobbies).

+You can play around with the deployed app [here](https://catbook-react.herokuapp.com/).
+Log in with sample user:

+* username: sophie
+* password: password

 Uses:
 * React
 * Redux